xdevplatform/compliant-client/README.md

 Usage:
     compliant-client --all --type <type> --name <name> --ids-file <ids-file> --results-file <results-file>
     compliant-client --create --type <job-type> --name <name>
-    #Not sure how to plug in job-type into this 'super' method that does both id and all lists...
     #Client will return both Tweet and User jobs if type is not specified.
     compliant-client --list [--type <type> | --name <name> | --id <id> | --status <status>] compliant-client --upload (--name <name> | --id <id>) --ids-file <ids-file>